jmk0/rome/README.md

 [include rome.cfg]
 ```

-Please make all changes and overrides inside in one of these files, there is no need to do that in your printer.cfg
+Please make all changes and overrides in this file, there is no need to do that in your printer.cfg

 ## Moonraker
 ```ini